 Test A Mower Armature

-As we are chasing an intermittent failure (fails when the mower is hot), checking spark when the engine is cold won’t be useful (we expect it works great then).
-We’ll need to cut some grass until the engine warms up and stalls, that’s when we’ll check for spark.
-Now, we’ll need all our tools to hand, allowing the engine cool will as you know mean the fault disappears again.
-Lets get testing so.
+As we are chasing an intermittent failure (fails when the mower is hot), checking the spark when the engine is cold won’t be useful (we expect it will work great then).
+We’ll need to cut some grass until the engine warms up and stalls.

-Remove – Remove spark plug wire (twist and pull) and also the spark plug.
+Remove – Remove the spark plug wire (twist and pull) and also the spark plug.

 Fit – Refit plug wire

-Attempt Start – Simulate engine start (Helper pulls on cord) while you view the spark plug.
+Attempt Start – Simulate engine start (Helper pulls on the cord) while you view the spark plug.

-No spark means the armature has failed, go ahead and order a replacement.
-Armatures all look alike, but there’s a ton of different types.
-Remove the old armature, check part number and order its replacement by part number not by mower model.
+No spark means the armature has failed; go ahead and order a replacement.
+Armatures all look alike, but there are a ton of different types.
+Remove the old armature, check the part number, and order its replacement by part number, not by mower model.

-If you have spark, your armature is good and it’s likely you have an over fueling carburetor issue, (see below) usually caused by a faulty auto choke system.
-A replacement carburetor will likely fix the issue but first check for binding auto choke controls.
-I’ve covered choke testing and carburetor replacing on this page, it contains several videos, just slide down to “Choke testing”.
+If you have spark, your armature is good, and it’s likely you have an over-fueling carburetor issue (see below), usually caused by a faulty auto choke system.
+A replacement carburetor will likely fix the issue but first, check for binding auto choke controls.
+I’ve covered choke testing and carburetor replacement on this page; it contains several videos – “Choke testing”.

 Replacing Mower Armature

 To remove the armature, you’ll need a screwdriver, ratchet, and socket set, and you’ll need to remove the following: